 }

-This works, but look at all that setup.
-If we’re going to make multiple HTTP requests, this repetition gets tedious.
-We can wrap the complexity:
+This works, but look at all that setup required to make the call.
+If we’re going to make multiple HTTP requests, this repetition gets tedious, let’s wrap the complexity and clean up the call site.

 pub const HttpResponse = struct {